algrant/caroarriaga.github.io/Blog/_posts/2019-08-14-what-is-datasc.md

 ---
 layout: post
-title: What is Data Science?
+title: What is Data Science???
 description: >
   Data science is a "concept to unify statistics, data analysis, machine learning and their related methods" in order to "understand and analyze actual phenomena" with data.
 image: /assets/img/datascience_cover.png